 Alfama is a neighbourhood to explore on foot, following a rough itinerary but with an open mind for the unexpected and the surprises that await in the area's many streets and alleyways - whether views of the Tagus, urban art on the walls, or encounters with locals, among other secrets.
 The first stop for those leaving the memmo Alfama is, still on Travessa das Merceeiras, a work by Vhils (Alexandre Farto), one of Portugal's leading artists.
 It's the face of an old inhabitant of Alfama sculpted on the wall, using the technique that made the artist world famous, and commissioned by the hotel itself.
-From the top of the alley, once you have reached Rua Augusto Rosa, your walk can go in various directions, to ex- plore at different times of day.
+From the top of the alley, once you have reached Rua Augusto Rosa, your walk can go in various directions, to explore at different times of day.
 Turning left, you soon come across the Sé de Lisboa or Cathedral of Lisbon, dedicated to Santa Maria Maior (the Virgin Mary) and one of Lisbon's must-see monuments because of its great antiquity, dating as it does back to the 12th century, and its mix of architectural styles - the result of numerous interventions and additions over the centuries.
-Once you have admired the interior and the cloister, it is time to visit the treasury, which is a must-see for lovers of sacred art such as the Barroque monstrance, made in the 18th century.
+Once you have admired the interior and the cloister, it is time to visit the treasury, which is a must-see for lovers of sacred art such as the Baroque monstrance, made in the 18th century.

 Continuing downhill, one enters the Baixa or downtown, at the bottom of which is the imposing Praça do Comércio, a grand square built after the devastating 1755 Earthquake.
-Once the focal point of the city's business, today it is a hub for restaurants and a favourite place to stroll.
+Once the focal point of the city's business, favourite place to stroll.
 It is worth climbing the monumental arch at its top, the Arco da Rua Augusta, to enjoy a 360° view over the city.
-Still in this riverside area is the Casa dos Bicos, a building whose architecture is unique in the city, influenced as it was by 16th-cen- tury Italian Renaissance models; currently it is home to the foundation set up in the name of Nobel laureate José Saramago (on the upper floors) with an interesting archaeological centre at ground level.

-Back on Rua Augusto Rosa, and for those who like a good workout, there is one objective to be set on any day out: to climb up to the Castelo de São Jorge (St George's Castle).
-The first stones of a fortified settlement were laid here millennia ago but the building you see today is the result of major remodelling completed in the 20th century.
-It also contains remains from the Islamic era that can be visited along with the rest of the castle, whose terrace affords wonderful views across central Lisbon.
-On the way to the top, you can stop off at the Teatro Romano or Roman Theatre, a branch of the Museum of Lisbon, which as well as the archaeological site has ruins of the theatre itself. rediscovered in 1768, and an interesting exhibition space.
+Still in this riverside area is the Casa dos Bicos, a building whose architecture is unique in the city, influenced as it was by 16thcentury Italian Renaissance models: currently it is home to the foundation set up in the name of Nobel laureate José settlement were laid here millennia ago but the building you see today is the result of major remodelling completed in the 20th century.
+It also contains remains from the Islamic era that can be visited along with the rest of the castle, whose terrace affords wonderfulviews across central Lisbon, On the way to the top, you can stop off at the Teatro Romano or Roman Theatre, a branch of the Museum of Lisbon, which as well as archaeological site has ruins of the theatre itself, rediscovered in 1768, and an interesting exhibition space.
 Built in the 1st century A.D., under the Emperor Augustus, the theatre could fit as many as 4,000 spectators.
-The theatre is located between Rua de São Mamede and Rua da Saudade - the latter name paying tribute to one of the most special words in the Portuguese language and from here you head up Rua Bartolomeu de Gusmão to the Arco do Castelo access to the castle.
+The theatre is located between Rua de São Mamede and Rua da Saudade - the latter name paying tribute to one of the most special words in the Portuguese language - and from here you head up Rua Bartolomeu de Gusmão to the Arco do Castelo access to the castle.
+Finally, the third tour option, starts by turning